From Bump To Grind

 Sense About Sex

 With colleagues Meg Barker (Open University), Feona Attwood (Middlesex University) and Katherine Angel (Warwick University) we are using a Wellcome Trust Grant (History of Medicine) to evaluate and improve media coverage of sex and relationships topics.
-This includes training events for professionals, and free talks and workshops for the general public.
+This includes training events for professionals, free talks and workshops for the general public, and interactive campaigns like Bad Sex Media Bingo to encourage and enable better sex reporting.

 I write a weekly advice column for The Telegraph’s Wonder Women section.
 Please email me at email@example.com with your sex and relationships questions.